 - Meals are a drag.
 Were your childhood meals unpleasant?
 Did people scold and fight?
 Were you forced to eat more or different food from what you wanted?
 You can make different choices for yourself.
 You certainly don’t have to force your child to eat.

 - You don’t have time.
 Meals do take time.
-Would you take time for meals if the food were good and you could enjoy have a quiet, pleasant time?
+Would you take time for meals if the food were good and you could enjoy having a quiet, pleasant time?
 To devote time to meals, the juice has to be worth the squeeze.

 - You eat on demand: You continually ask yourself, ”Am I hungry?
 What am I hungry for?”
 Did you learn to eat this way to address out-of-control eating?
 Good for you!
 Now that you can give yourself permission to eat, why not add on structure?
 Knowing when you will be fed can increase your peace and comfort.
 It can also let you forget about eating between times.

 Everybody does better with meals.
 Meals are for taking care of yourself.
 To get started with meals, change the how first; think about the what later – lots later.
 Make meals your idea-don’t just offer them when hunger strikes.

 - Eat what you are eating now.
 Just have it at regular meal- and snack-times.

 - Use snacks to support mealtime.
 Sit-down snacks between meals let you arrive at meals hungry and ready to eat.

 - Round up the family to eat together. .

 - Let your child decide what and how much to eat from what is on the table.

 - Make mealtimes pleasant.
 Talk and enjoy each other.
 Don’t scold or fight.